 Mr. Banker: “Great so far, I can see how close each narrative is to a theme.
 Can you put a threshold limit and split the dataset so that only those documents/complaints that align with its major theme >40% is to be investigated further ? ”

 Mr. Data Scientist: “Sure, here it is..And, let me tell you..
 We only saw one facet of what NLP algorithms can help.
 Based on your interest, please get back to me.
 We can do a lot more still.
 Here are some more algorithms and techniques I can apply and can be your next use cases:

 Forecasting: The count of feedback's that we may receive over time, looking at trend and seasonality effects

 Classification of incoming new complaint: Predict Topic for a new, unseen outside trained corpus

 Sentiment Analysis: On existing complaints, and can segregate our datasets based on this.

 Entity Recognition: Identify Parts of Speech, Entities, Tags, Actors from given corpus and determine relationships between them.

-Mr. Banker: “Definitely; I think I will want to know more of how identifying entities and patterns in text will help me isolate deeper issues and try to help improve my servicing and loan modification processes”.
+Mr. Banker: “Definitely; I think I will want to know more of how identifying entities and patterns in text will help me isolate deeper issues and try to help improve my servicing and loan modification processes.
+Lets catch up sometime”.

-This is a section for programmers and data scientists to check on the steps in detail, look at sample code and evaluation of algorithms.
+It is to be updated for programmers and data scientists to check on the steps in detail, look at sample code and evaluation of algorithms implemented and alternatives.